manytask/infrastructure/README.md

 2. Edit the `vars/main.yml` file to match your infrastructure.
   * For github runner, you need to provide a github-runner registration token.
 You can find it in your github repository settings.
     Repo -> Settings -> Actions -> Runners -> New self-hosted runner -> Copy the registration token.
-  * For gitlab runner, you need to provide a gitlab-runner registration token.
-You can find it in your gitlab group settings.
+  * For GitLab runner, you need to provide password for root account.
-    Group/Repo -> Build -> Runners -> New [group] runner -> Create Runner -> Copy the registration token.
+  * You need hostname associated with your GitLab instance IP.
 3. Run the playbooks you want:
   ```shell
   ansible-playbook -i inventory.ini playbooks/gitlab.yml